 Spatial access control limits the entry and exit locations to the managed lanes, while temporal access control limits the times in which the lanes may be accessed by different market segments through either ramp metering or market-based pricing mechanisms.
-Ramp metering, however, does require resolution of more-complex traffic operational issues during the design process.
-The next section describes the complexity associated with the managed lane development process, that includes the evaluation of operating strategies, design and access concepts, to meet the desired objectives.
+However, ramp metering requires resolution of more-complex traffic operational issues during the design process.
+The next section describes the complexity associated with the managed lane development process that includes the evaluation of operating strategies, design and access concepts to meet the desired objectives.